May 3, 2025

 • Define clear cut-off times for orders

-• Establish dedicated stations for different order types
+• Establish specialized stations for different types of orders

 • Automate picking lists and shipping labels